 - Use active voice verbs and the power word “you” whenever possible.
 Active voice verbs — like their name sounds — move the action along, keeping your readers on the edge of their seat.
 Wouldn’t you rather read “You need to use data to drive your revenue” rather than “Data should be used to drive a business’s revenue?”
 So do your readers.
 Talk directly to your reader and keep the action moving.

 - Use visual content to break up the monotony.
 Studies show that visuals entice people to read your content by a factor of 80 percent.
 The more images or videos you can intersperse with your written content, the greater likelihood there is for a reader to share your content — up to two times as often on average.
+All the latest video marketing trends are geared towards enticing people to sharing and engaging with your content.

 Other Factors Affect Your Blog Posts’ Search Performance